kabertin/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- A script that changes working directory to the user's home directory
 	- A script that Displays a current directory contents in a long format
 	- A script that Displays the current directory content including the hidden ones
+	- A script that Displays a a long format, with user and group ID's numerically including hidden files. here we are displaying a directory content